Hargreaves Lansdown SIPP Review 2026

 This means you can tailor your pension to match your risk appetite, financial goals, and investment preferences.
 With a Hargreaves Lansdown SIPP, you benefit from tax advantages on contributions and growth, as well as a regulated framework ensuring your investments are protected.

-As of 2025, Hargreaves Lansdown is one of the top platforms for SIPPs in the UK, managing billions in client assets.
+Hargreaves Lansdown is one of the top platforms for SIPPs in the UK, managing over half a million pension clients.
 Their extensive research capabilities, combined with a strong digital platform, make them a popular choice for both novice and experienced investors looking to manage their pensions independently.
+In March 2026, HL implemented its first major fee overhaul in over 10 years — cutting its headline platform charge while restructuring some specific costs.

 For more information on Hargreaves Lansdown and other alternatives to a SIPP, read our Hargreaves Lansdown review.